Check out our 7 Favourite Greek Islands for Your Summer Holiday

 How to get there: There are daily routes to Rhodes from the port of Piraeus, with stops in the islands of Patmos, Leros, Kalymnos and Kos.
 The trip is quite lengthy and will take you about 12 hours.
 Alternatively, there are direct flights from all over the UK and Ireland, as well as Athens.

-Naxos – (6 best Greek islands for a family holiday – 4/6)
+Naxos (best Greek islands for a family holiday – 5/7)

-Quiet, spacious and picturesque, Naxos promises everything that a single parent family needs for their summer holiday: child-friendly sandy beaches, water sports, sightseeing opportunities, cheap eats and lots of colorful villages to visit for an evening walk.
+Quiet, spacious and picturesque, Naxos promises everything that is needed for a relaxing single parent holiday: child-friendly sandy beaches, water sports, sightseeing opportunities, cheap eats and lots of colorful villages to visit for an evening walk.
 Stroll through the paths of Apeiranthos and Filoti and explore the Venetian Castle near the old capital town.

 In addition, the mythology surrounding the island is an excellent opportunity for some fantastic children stories: Did you know that Zeus spent his childhood years in Naxos?
 Unsurprisingly, there is a large selection of beaches for you to choose from.
 Children will love the sandy beach of Agios Georgios and the emerald waters of Agia Anna.
 Other family-friendly beaches are Agios Prokopios and the more secluded Pyrgaki.